 Eyelid Surgery Recovery Case Study

-In the video above, you can see an example of a case study for a patient’s’ upper eyelid surgery recovery time, about 6 weeks after.
-As you’ll, pre-op the patient is suffering from quite heavy eyelids, but after the surgery there is a visible appearance and improvement of her eyelids.
+In the video above, you can see an example of a case study for a patient’s upper eyelid surgery recovery time, about 6 weeks after.
+As you can see, pre-op the patient is suffering from quite heavy eyelids, but after the surgery there is a visible appearance and improvement of her eyelids.

 You should expect to see some bruising after the surgery but this will normally settle around 1-2 weeks after so it’s important that you can massage the scars after the surgery to aid recovery.
 As always, pros and cons of the surgery will be discussed during your consultation, including tailored details on eyelid surgery recovery time.

 For More Information On Blepharoplasty Recovery Time

 If you’d like more information on blepharoplasty surgery, and the eyelids recovery time, then you can get in touch by contacting us here or by calling 0161 401 4064.
 You can also visit our blepharoplasty case study page.